 Beef cobbler is a wonderfully filling, warming dinner that’s ideal for cold winter evenings.
 However, traditional cobblers are made from high-gluten flour.
 That’s bad news if you have any kind of gluten sensitivity.
-This clever recipe uses gluten-free flour to make it suitable for those of us who follow a gluten-free diet.
+This clever recipe, I’ve found at BBC Good Food, uses gluten-free flour to make it suitable for those of us who follow a gluten-free diet.
 This is a hearty dish so feel free to spread it out to make more servings to cut calories.

 Ingredients – Serves 3:

 - 1 pound ground.
 Lean beef